belle2/basf2/online_book/analysis/pandas.rst

     # if you have a persistent list and want to combine them all at once.
     total_df = pd.concat([df1, df2, df3], ignore_index = True)

-The *ignore_index* option is helpful when the index value for each dataframe is meaningless.
+The ``ignore_index`` option is helpful when the index value for each DataFrame is meaningless.
-If you've encoded some useful information in the dataframe's index, proceed with caution.
+If you've encoded some useful information in the DataFrame's index, proceed with caution.

-If, for some reason, you care about the index, you would have to be a bit more careful and merge the dataframes.
+If, for some reason, you care about the index, you would have to be a bit more careful and merge the DataFrames.
 For details, see `pandas.merge doc <https://pandas.pydata.org/docs/reference/api/pandas.merge.html>`_.

 **Adding Variables**:

-Let's take an example where you have a dataframe with the three momenta (:math:`p_x, p_y, p_z`) for two different electrons (e1, e2) and you forgot to include the energy and momentum magnitude.
-You can simply take your existing dataframe and add them.
+Let's take an example where you have a DataFrame with the three momenta (:math:`p_x, p_y, p_z`) for two different electrons (e1, e2) and you forgot to include the energy and momentum magnitude.
+You can simply take your existing DataFrame and add them.

 .. code:: python